Kia Ceed review - Reliability and safety

-- 3MPG, CO2 and Running CostsLatest engines help reduce fuel consumption and emissions, but they’re still a little off the class best
+- 3MPG, CO2 and Running CostsLatest Ceed engines help reduce fuel consumption and emissions, with overall running costs pretty reasonable

 - 5Practicality, comfort and boot spaceClever packaging means decent space for adults to travel in comfort, while luggage space is excellent

-- 6Reliability and Safety - currently readingStacks of safety kit and a class-leading warranty should make life with a Kia Ceed as straightforward as possible
+- 6Reliability and Safety - currently readingStacks of safety kit and a generous warranty should make life with a Kia Ceed as straightforward as possible